Sep 20 2008

-Drug Therapy Options
+Drug Treatment Options

 The medical community is still learning how to best treat ADHD in adults.
 But with increased research focusing on adults with the disorder, medication treatment options have expanded.